 We adopt a particular post-Newtonian counting for spin effects that actually refers to maximally spinning black holes.
 In this convention the two spin variables $S_\text{a}$ ($\text{a}=1,2$) have the dimension of an angular momentum multiplied by a factor $c$, and we pose

-where $m_\text{a}$ is the mass of the compact body, and $\chi_\text{a}$ is the dimensionless spin parameter, which equals one for maximally spinning Kerr black holes.
-Thus the spins $S_\text{a}$ of the compact bodies can be considered as ``Newtonian'' quantities [there are no $c$'s in Eq.~\eqref{Sndef}], and all spin effects will carry (at least) an explicit $1/c$ factor with respect to non-spin effects.
-With this convention any post-Newtonian estimate is expected to be appropriate (i.e., numerically correct) in the case of maximal rotation.
+where $m_{\text{a}}$ is the mass of the compact body, and $\chi_{\text{a}}$ is the dimensionless spin parameter, which equals one for maximally spinning Kerr black holes.
+Thus the spins $S_{\text{a}}$ of the compact bodies can be considered as ``Newtonian'' quantities [there are no $c$'s in Eq.~\eqref{Sndef}], and all spin effects will carry (at least) an explicit $1/c$ factor with respect to non-spin effects.
+With this convention any post-Newtonian estimate is expected to be appropriate (i.e., numerically close to reality) in the case of maximal rotation.
 One should keep in mind that spin effects will be formally a factor $1/c$ smaller for non-maximally spinning objects such as neutron stars; thus in this case a given post-Newtonian computation will actually be a factor $1/c$ more accurate.

-As usual we shall make a distinction between spin-orbit (SO) effects, which are linear in the spins, and spin-spin (SS) ones, which are quadratic.
-In this article we shall especially review the SO effects as they play the most important role in gravitational wave detection and parameter estimation.
-As we shall see a good deal is known on spin effects (both SO and SS), but still it will be important in the future to further improve our knowledge of the waveform and gravitational-wave phasing, by computing even higher post-Newtonian SO and SS terms, and maybe to include at least the dominant spin-spin-spin (SSS) effect.
+As usual we make a distinction between spin-orbit (SO) effects, which are linear in the spins, and spin-spin (SS) ones, which are quadratic.
+In the following sections we shall essentially focus on SO effects, as they play the most important role in gravitational wave detection and parameter estimation; we shall give a short account of SS effects in Sect.~\ref{sec:SS}.